aljedaxi/zettel/pages/politics.md

 ## (the allegory of the anarchists and the miner strike)
 ; it can be said that it when [[ideology]] entered the picture that the conversation became political.
 ### under liberalism, the [[citizen]] is relegated to the ideological aspects of [[government]]al processes, while the happenings of the city are the realm of the [[beaurocracy]]
+#### we can perhaps begin to see the beginning of [[celebrity]] culture here, in the treatment of the political realm by the citizenry
 ### under conservatism, the [[housewife]] is relegated to the ideological sphere relative to her husband, unable to act in the manly sphere
 #### this sexual dialectic ends with [[firestone]]